Lateral Raise vs Shoulder Press

 Also, you may find yourself swinging your body or using leg drive to try raising the weights up, this takes away proper form thereby undermining your progress.

-If you find yourself cheating, do the exercise in a sitting position.
-This will make it easier while also targeting the right muscle.
+If you find yourself cheating, try doing the exercise while sitting.
+This will make it easier while also ensuring that the correct muscle is targeted.

-Pick a weight that you are comfortable with for both the lateral raise and the shoulder press, then slowly progress from there.
-Then, as you get stronger and more comfortable with the exercise, gradually increase the weight.
+Choose a weight that is comfortable for both the lateral raise and the shoulder press, and then gradually increase the weight.
+Gradually increase the weight as you become stronger and more comfortable with the exercise.

-As mentioned above, the overhead press generally requires more stability to be performed properly.
-For this reason, the overhead press can feel like a more challenging shoulder exercise.
+As previously stated, the overhead press requires more stability to be properly performed.
+As a result, the overhead press may appear to be a more difficult shoulder exercise.

-A common mistake people make is choosing a weight that is too heavy.
-When choosing a weight keep in mind how it affects your posture throughout the movement.
-If you are not able to maintain good form the whole time, then the weight is too much for the exercise.
+People frequently make the mistake of choosing a weight that is too heavy.
+Consider how the weight affects your posture throughout the movement when selecting a weight.
+If you are unable to maintain good form throughout the exercise, the weight is too heavy.

 Choosing the Best Overhead Press Variation

 The catch with the overhead press is that it requires a fairly strong core and considerable shoulder mobility to press the weight without causing lower back pain and without causing the ribs to move upward.